 I am amazed at how little conscious education most of us have had in how to be as a couple.
-We take in what our parents or other adults do and either try to copy that or to avoid doing it in the same way.
+We take in what our parents or other adults around us do and either try to copy that or to avoid doing it in the same way.

 As far as I can tell; schools avoid giving the topic any structured serious attention, some religious groups offer marriage preparation, some celebrities offer themselves up as role models in the media but, for the most part, we muddle along and work it out for ourselves with the odd, or overly frequent, complaint to a friend or family member.
 Until, perhaps, the wheels fall off and we clam up in shame or act out in some, usually unhelpful, way.